 We don’t know how many people are crammed into whatever conference room Michael Shrimpton is speaking in, but it doesn’t really matter.
 If some barrister nobody had ever heard of was speaking in a room, pub or parish hall at the end of your street, how many people would go and listen to him?
 One in ten?
 One in a hundred?
 One in a thousand perhaps?

 Whatever number you decide on, now consider this.
-Michael Shrimpton describes himself on his blog, The Shrimpton Report as:
+Michael Shrimpton describes himself on his blog as:

 He doesn’t appear to have a Wikipedia page, which is unusual when you consider that he made his name 14 years ago as a rising star in the legal profession by getting Chilean dictator Augusto Pinochet released from British custody on charges of crimes against humanity and back to his home country.

 If only Julian Assange could be so lucky!
 But Shrimpton is probably the last person he’d want defending him, because they are, of course, on opposite sides of every political fence you can think of.

 Whether you like Assange or not, most liberally-minded people will switch off the moment they hear Pinochet’s name.
 If Shrimpton had anything to do with getting Pinochet off then he should be locked up, not given a platform to spread his fascist propaganda.
 And its not just his politics that most liberals would find entirely inappropriate, it’s his pompous public-school tone.
 It’s so old fashioned.
 Appropriate in the days of Colonel Blimp and the Crimean War perhaps, but not now.
 Swanning around the Shires eating jolly good dinners with jolly good chaps!
 Well, I ask you!